WangYC-99/WangYC-99.github.io/_pages/about.md

         It uses code with a solution as the reasoning method, where a solution is a pre-constructed API calling sequence.
         The addition of the solution reduces the difficulty for the model to understand the complex relationships between APIs.
         Code improves the efficiency of reasoning.
-        To evaluate SOAY, we introduce SOAYBench, an evaluation benchmark accompanied by SOAYEval, built upon a cloned environment of APIs from AMiner.
+        To evaluate SoAy, we introduce SoAyBench, an evaluation benchmark accompanied by SoAyEval, built upon a cloned environment of APIs from AMiner.
     </div>
 </div>
 [[code](https://github.com/RUCKBReasoning/SoAy)], [[PDF](https://arxiv.org/pdf/2405.15165)], [[System](https://soay.aminer.cn)], [[Application](https://chatglm.cn/main/gdetail/65bf5a99396389a73ace9352)], [[Model](https://huggingface.co/frederickwang99/soayllama_v2_7b)], [[Benchmark & Dataset](https://huggingface.co/datasets/frederickwang99/SoAyBench)]

-***

 ## 2023